Birds of prey

 Jean Lurçat, French Tapestry, Bordas, 1947, plate 27

-; J. Cassou, M. Damain, R. Moutard-Uldry, French Tapestry and the Cartoon Painters, Tel, 1957
+J. Cassou, M. Damain, R. Moutard-Uldry, French Tapestry and Cartoon Painters, Tel, 1957

-; Exhibition Catalog, Gromaire, Woven Works, Aubusson, Tapestry Museum, 1995, reproduced p.
-49;
+Exhibition Catalog, Gromaire, Woven Work, Aubusson, Tapestry Museum, 1995, reproduced p.49

-Colloquium, Jean Lurçat and the Renaissance of Tapestry in Aubusson, Aubusson, Departmental Tapestry Museum, 1992, ill.
-14 (detail)
+Colloquium, Jean Lurçat and the Renaissance of Tapestry in Aubusson, Aubusson, Departmental Tapestry Museum, 1992, ill.14 (detail)

-; Exhibition Catalog, The Gobelins Manufactory in the First Half of the 20th Century, Beauvais, National Tapestry Gallery, 1999
+Exhibition Catalog.
+The Gobelins Manufactory in the First Half of the 20th Century, Beauvais, National Tapestry Gallery, 1999